Lou Bellamy Rare Book Collection

 Countee Cullen Correspondence

-An intimate collection of letters from 1918-1930s, including drafts of many published and unpublished poems, between the Harlem Renaissance poet to his childhood friend and literary confidante William Fuller Brown.
+An intimate collection of letters from 1918-the 1930s, including drafts of many published and unpublished poems, between the Harlem Renaissance poet to his childhood friend and literary confidante William Fuller Brown.
 Brown spent much of his career as a professor of electrical engineering at the University of Minnesota.

 Clarence Major Papers